cristiandrami/CyberSecResources/notes/System and application security/challenges/1 - android/Android Challenges.md

 ```
-- basically it generates a SHA-256 digest
+- it generates a SHA-256 digest
-- `bytesToHex` method is used to convert bytes in hex representation
+- then `bytesToHex` method is used to convert bytes in hex representation